 \section{Results}

-We show the fitted values of $H_0$ for each bin in Table \ref{tab:resultados H0 de cada bin} and illustrate them in figure \ref{fig:all_results_H0}.
-In all three analyses, $H_0$ decreases as function of redshift for $z < 0.6$, which agrees with \cite{PhysRevD.102.103525}.
+We show the fitted values of $H_0$ for each bin in Table \ref{tab:resultados H0 de cada bin} and illustrate them in Figure \ref{fig:all_results_H0}.
+In all three analyses, $H_0$ decreases as a function of the redshift for $z < 0.6$, which is consistent with \cite{PhysRevD.102.103525}.
 In the next two bins, the value of $H_0$ increases to a maximum of $\sim 78$ km $\text{s}^{-1}$ $\text{Mpc}^{-1}$ and then decreases again.
-Note that the scarcity and low quality of data inflate the errors at high redshifts.
+Note that the scarcity and low quality of the data inflate the errors at high-redshifts.

-In figure \ref{fig:all_results_H0} we see that the estimations in $H_0$ seem to depend on the redshift.
+In Figure \ref{fig:all_results_H0} we see that the estimations in $H_0$ seem to depend on the redshift.
 In order to quantify how much this measurements deviate from a constant, we introduce different parameterizations

 that are functions of the redshift of the measurements $\bar z$ and some parameters $\theta_k$ for $k=1,2,\cdots$ which allow $\widetilde H_0 $ to deviate from a constant.
 Assuming statistical independence we compute the total posterior as